elliotttf/adios/README.md

 * `Adios.child.init(cleanCb[, path])` - The initialize function for adios
   children.
 Sets up a connection to the master.
-Note: there can be only one per process and it mist be running on a child process.
+Note: there can be only one per process and it must be running on a child process.
    * `cleanCb` - The method to execute when the master is notifying of a shutdown.
 Must return a promise that resolves when work is done.
    * `path` - (optional) The socket path to use.
 Defaults to /var/run/adios.sock